 Trick or treat!
-If you’re looking for a way to celebrate Halloween with your classroom while practicing math skills at the same time, this Haunted House Classroom Transformation is for you!
-This transformation is perfect for elementary schoolers to practice math concepts.
+If you’re looking for a way to celebrate Halloween with your classroom while practicing math skills at the same time, this Halloween Classroom Transformation is for you!
+This transformation is perfect for elementary schoolers to practice academic concepts in a FUN way.
 My class loved the spooky challenges in this math activity that features a haunted house.
 The Halloween Classroom transformation aligns with multiple common core standards and is for grades K-5.

 (This post contains affiliate links.
 By purchasing through this link, we get a small commission–at no additional cost to you.
 Rest assured – we only share links to products that we use and love!)

 STEP 1: SETTING THE STAGE FOR YOUR HALLOWEEN CLASSROOM TRANSFORMATION